abevoelker/blog/source/_posts/2012-07-17-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

-If this is a fresh clone be sure to change the database parameters on line 4 of `models.rb` to match yours, and potentially change the version of the `jdbc-openedge` gem on line 4 of the `Gemfile` to use the version of OpenEdge that you're on (if you're not on 11.1).
+If this is a fresh clone be sure to change the database parameters on line 4 of `models.rb` to match yours, and potentially change the version of the `jdbc-openedge` gem in the `Gemfile` to use the version of OpenEdge that you're on (if you're not on 11.1).

 Next, we are going to install the `sinatra` gem.
 Open the `Gemfile` and add